I enjoy informing others about their voting rights and what they should do if those rights are infringed.

-Finally, under the ADA voting authorities must modify their policies and procedures where needed to permit access to the voting process and polling place for persons with disabilities.
-For example, if the election process requires voters to present IDs to vote, the election authority cannot require an ID that is not available to persons with disabilities, such as a driver’s license because many persons with disabilities do not qualify to drive.
-Another example is when voters must stand in long lines, election workers might have to provide a voter with a disability who cannot stand in line due to their disability with a chair or another suitable place to wait their turn to vote.
+Finally, under the ADA, voting authorities must modify their policies and procedures where needed to permit access to the voting process and polling place for persons with disabilities.
+For example, if the election process requires voters to present IDs to vote, the election authority cannot require an ID that is not available to persons with disabilities, such as a driver’s license, because many persons with disabilities do not qualify to drive.
+Another example is when voters must stand in long lines, election workers might have to provide a voter with a disability who cannot stand in line with a chair or another suitable place to wait for their turn to vote.
 In other words, a voting authority cannot have a policy or procedure that discriminates against voters with disabilities.

 Although the ADA has certainly alleviated many of the problems with accessing polling places, accessing the polling place is only one piece of the puzzle for voters with disabilities.
 Voters with disabilities must also be able to access and use the ballot in order to actually cast their vote.

 At the Ballot Box or Voting Machine

 Prior to 2002, there was no specific statute that said that voting systems had to be accessible to persons with disabilities.
 That changed when Congress passed HAVA.
 HAVA specifically states that jurisdictions must have accessible voting systems for all Federal elections.
 That has translated to electronic systems in many jurisdictions.

 HAVA also says that election officials must maintain their accessible voting systems in working order and that polling staff must receive adequate training on the use of the accessible voting systems.
 Finally, voters using accessible voting equipment must also be afforded the same amount of privacy as other voters.